-Students will learn how to design studies to take advantage of the wealth of information contained in new online datasets such as data available from twitter, newly digitized document corpuses now available online, and event-based datasets such as the ACLED (Armed Conflict Location and Event Data) dataset.
+Students will learn how to design studies to take advantage of the wealth of information contained in new online datasets such as data available from Social Media, newly digitized document corpuses now available online, and event-based datasets such as the ACLED (Armed Conflict Location and Event Data) dataset.
 The focus of the course is on building data science tools in such a way as to maximize the validity of inferences obtained from complex datasets like these.

-- Learn to program in R using the base package and a minimal number of other packages - Collect and analyze international relations data using R - Use the tools from research design to understand the what we can and cannot determine about the relationship between two or more variables
+- Learn to program, program to learn. - Learn to program in R using the base package and a minimal number of other packages - Collect and analyze international relations data using R - Use the tools from research design to understand the what we can and cannot determine about the relationship between two or more variables